facelessuser/coloraide/docs/src/markdown/chromaticity.md

 ColorAide also provides an easy way to create colors from chromaticity coordinates. `chromaticity()` is a generalized method that takes a color space to create the color in and a set of chromaticity coordinates.
 The coordinates should be supplied using the same white point as the targeted color space.
 Chromaticity coordinates can be passed as 2D coordinates without luminance or with luminance.
-When passed with luminance the color should be identical to the original.

 ```py play
 uvY = Color('red').uv()